Levant Mine and Beam Engine

 In 1919 the engine used to transport men between the different levels of the mine failed, leading to the deaths of thirty-one men.
 Since 2006, the area has been part of the UNESCO World Heritage Site, Cornwall and West Devon Mining Landscape.

-Site
+Location

 The property is on the site of the former Levant Mine, established in 1820 and closed in 1930, where tin and copper ores were raised.
 The mine reached a depth of about 600 metres.
 It got the nickname "mine under the sea", because tunnels were driven up to 2.5 km from the cliffs under the sea.
 The surviving beam engine was built c.
 1840 by Harvey's of Hayle.

 History

 The mine yields both copper and tin and was opened in 1820 with twenty shares of £20 each.
 From first opening, to circa 1883, the mine gave a profit of £171,000 from approximately £1,300,000 worth of ore.
-In 1882 the mine was taken over by new owners on a 21 year lease, replaced machinery and improved the surface-works.
+In 1882 the mine was taken over by new owners on a 21 year lease, who replaced machinery and improved the surface-works.